Life in Fiction 2017: Highlights as a Reader & a Writer

 The Art of Starving (HarperTeen).
 Young adult science fiction about a bullied small-town gay boy with an eating disorder (all of which I was) who believes that starving himself awakens latent supernatural abilities (which mine did not).
 Starred reviews from Kirkus, Publisher’s Weekly, & Booklist; Barnes & Noble called it “a novel with the power to change the world.”
 A Junior Library Guild selection.

 The Future of Hunger in the Age of Programmable Matter – Tor.com.
 A group of friends, a pair of lovers, and the tussle between love, addiction, and what comes next….
 “Plus there are giant kaiju that destroy New York.
 So it’s got a lot going on.
 It’s a moving piece about longing and desire and shame and abuse, and it’s very much worth checking out.
-Go read it!” – Quick Sip Reviews
+Go read it!” – Quick Sip Reviews And here are my favorite stories by other writers, from the past year [list in formation]:

 - A Place to Grow, by A.T.
 Greenblatt (Beneath Ceaseless Skies)